Treube/TreubEats/README.md

 - Database: Prisma
 - Design Tool: Figma

-## Installation and Setup

-[Instructions for setting up the project locally, including system requirements, dependencies, and environment variables]

-## Usage and Deployment

-[Instructions for running the app locally for development and testing purposes] [Instructions for deploying the app to a production environment, if applicable]

 ## Contributing Guidelines

-[Coding conventions, style guides, and best practices for contributors] [Instructions for submitting bug reports, feature requests, or pull requests] We did a lot of research on the frameworks we were using such as Next.Js and Prisma.
+We did a lot of research on the frameworks we were using such as Next.Js and Prisma.

 ## License

 [License information for the project]

-## Credits

-[Third-party libraries, resources, or assets used in the project that need to be acknowledged]

 ## Contact